nosco/hx/README.md

 If the compiler doesn't see a map literal in the second position, it effectively treats it as a child element and simply passes it through unchanged.

-As a convenience, though, if props `nil`, `hx.react` will check if the first child is a map, and if so, shallowly convert it to a JS object at runtime.
+As a convenience, though, if props are `nil`, `hx.react` will check if the first child is a map, and if so, shallowly convert it to a JS object at runtime.
 There should be no functional difference between doing this at runtime vs. compile-time, but there may be a slight performance hit.
 In most cases, this will be unnoticeable; however if you have a component that is on the hot path and the marshalling does become a performance